ehnryx/cf_submit/README.md

 Then I realized I would rather not navigate codeforces in my browser because looking for my mouse is a hassle, so now I can look at the number of solves for each problem in the terminal as well.

 # NEW
+Now you can hack submissions of both Educational and Div.3 contests.
+You have an automatic mechanism which tries to extract a wrong answer from the target submission by executing it in parallel with a brute force solution, using a test generator and a checker code based on Codeforces checkers (of course you must write them :p).
+Example : `cf try_hack generator.cpp checker.cpp bruteforce.cpp --prob a`.

-Now you can hack submissions of both Educational and Div.3 contests, just copy your hack test into text file (ex:`hack.txt`) and use the script in this way : `cf hack hack.txt --prob a`.
+You have also a direct way to have a specific submission by providing the submission ID, just copy your hack test into a text file (ex:`hack.txt`) and use the script in this way: `cf hack hack.txt 47535332`.

 # Warning
 The handle and password are stored.